Mount Lofty Golf Resort - redevelopment of Stirling Golf Club

 If you would like to ask a question before you submit your feedback via our survey, post it on this Questions tool and we'll get back to you with a response.

-What efforts have been made to protect existing trees and wildlife in the area in the planning phase of this proposed development?
+• What efforts have been made to protect existing trees and wildlife in the area in the planning phase of this proposed development?

-Samantha Bywaters asked 10 months ago
+Samantha Bywaters asked over 1 year ago

 Hi Samantha,